polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 ```
 We've used K_C = 256, M_C = 64, M_R = 8, N_R = 4 as a starting point: these can
 be analyzed to be good values given the cache size constraints described
 earlier.
-We'll add one more parameter to the list,  K_U, which will will be the
+We'll add one more parameter to the list,  K_U, which will be the
 unroll factor for the K_C loop (intra-tile loop corresponding to $k$ reduction
 loop).

-Now, with the schedule that performs the specific tiling used by BLIS, we obtain
+Now, with the schedule that performs the specific tiling used by BLIS, we get
-this for the tiled loop nest:
+this tiled loop nest:

 ```
 affine.for %arg3 = 0 to 8 {